oszkocsilk/Fanka-Decor/README.md

 # Fanka-Decor
-Now the webpage contains:/n
+Now the webpage contains:

--Onpage linking/n
+-Onpage linking

--To the top linking/n
+-To the top linking

--Angular features/n
+-Angular features

 THE PAGE IS ON DEVELOPING PHASE!